miftanurfarid/LIPREAD/README.md

 ### Usage

-To train the LipCoordNet model with your dataset, first update the options.py file with the appropriate paths to your dataset and pretrained weights (comment out the weights if you want to start from scratch).
+To train the LipReading model with your dataset, first update the options.py file with the appropriate paths to your dataset and pretrained weights (comment out the weights if you want to start from scratch).
 Then, run the following command:

 ```bash
 python train.py